grepug/vision-blog/content/blog/introducing-vision-app/index.md

 - talk how Vision came out
 - talk some tips on designing your first OKR
-- show you how to allocate weights to your Objectives and Key Results
 - and show you how to leverage weights and total quantities to design your Key Results in the demensions of importance and urgency.

 Thank you.
 Hope the Vision app and this blog post are helpful.